haseHH/homelab-dns/README.md

 # setup Ansible
 pip3 install ansible

-# install this playbooks requirements (may need a refresh of the session)
-ansible-galaxy collection install -r requirements.yml
 ```

 Then create copies of all files containing `example.` and remove the prefix from their name.
 Adjust the contents according to your environment and run the playbook using `ansible-playbook main.yml`.